Note: TAE40116 has now been superseded by the new TAE40122

 In 2001 she was the recipient of a NSW Minister for Education and Training and Australian College of Education Quality Teaching Award.

 Joanna's strong interest in educational research and trends and in particular, her views on student centred learning and learning by doing, have helped to shape the unique TAE course that CBD College offers.
-As well as her degrees, Joanna holds her Cert IV TAE.
+As well as her degrees, Joanna holds her TAE40116 Cert IV in Training and Assessment.

 She is a trainer and assessor for CBD College in Sydney.
 She also holds the Diploma of Vocational Education and Training qualification (TAE50111) and the Diploma of Training Design and Development (TAE50211).

 Chi has worked as an independent contractor for many years specialising in RTO compliance, assessment validation, designing high quality customised training programs within the Transport and Logistics, Business Services and Training and Education Training Packages and delivering training and conducting assessment.